anordal/shellharden/how_to_do_things_safely_in_bash.md

 The first thing to know about bash coding
 -----------------------------------------

-**Quote like a maniac!** An unquoted variable is to be treated as an armed bomb: It explodes upon contact with whitespace.
+**Quote like a maniac!** An unquoted variable is to be treated as an armed bomb: It explodes upon contact with whitespace and wildcards.
 Yes, "explode" as in [splitting a string into an array](http://php.net/manual/en/function.explode.php).
-Specifically, variable expansions, like `$var`, and also command substitutions, like `$(cmd)`, undergo *word splitting*, whereby the contained string expands to an array by splitting it on any of the characters in the special `$IFS` variable, which is whitespace by default.
-This is mostly invisible, because most of the time, the result is a 1-element array, which is indistinguishable from the string you expected.
+Specifically, variable expansions, like `$var`, and also command substitutions, like `$(cmd)`, undergo *word splitting*, whereby the string is split on any of the characters in the special `$IFS` variable, which is whitespace by default.
+Furthermore, any wildcard characters (`*?`) in the resulting words are used to expand those words to match files on your filesystem (*indirect wildcard expansion*).
+This is mostly invisible, because most of the time, the result is a 1-element array, which is indistinguishable from the original string value.

-Not only that, but wildcard characters (`*?`) are also expanded.
-This process happens after word splitting, so that when a resulting word contains any wildcard characters, that word is now a wildcard pattern, expanding to any matching file paths you may happen to have.
-So this feature actually looks at your filesystem!

-Quoting inhibits both word splitting and wildcard expansion, for variables and command substitutions.
+Quoting inhibits word splitting and indirect wildcard expansion, both for variables and command substitutions.

 Variable expansion: